aidanhs/ayzim/README.md

 The original motivation for ayzim was to keep my machine usable when trying to optimise what was (probably) the largest asm.js file ever generated (~700MB).
 The memory consumption would end up swapping out my desktop environment if I allowed it to run everything in parallel (as it does by default), which was annoying.
 Clearly the correct solution was to rewrite Emopt rather than just buying a new machine :)

+Release announcement thread on the emscripten mailing list (with a few technical details in one of my replies): https://groups.google.com/d/msg/emscripten-discuss/pFTcf3lsL3M/W_pucD8MAwAJ

 The future
 ----------